-Self-dig schemes can be achieved either as part of the Better Broadband for Suffolk programme, to extend coverage to areas not in commercial plans, or as a Community Fibre Partnership with Openreach.
-With a ‘self-dig’ you can take the initiative and do some of the groundwork yourself to reduce costs and speed up the process.
-Communities can choose to dig and install their own network ducts in a process known as ‘self-dig’.
-To start a self-dig scheme, you will need to work alongside the Better Broadband for Suffolk team and/or Openreach to determine whether a ‘self-dig’ solution is an appropriate form of delivery and that everything will meet the correct specifications.
+Self-dig schemes can be carried out either as part of the Better Broadband for Suffolk programme (to extend broadband coverage to areas of the county not in commercial plans) or as a Fibre Community Partnership with Openreach.
+With a self-dig scheme, your community can take the initiative and do some of the groundwork yourself (such as digging and installing your own network ducts) to reduce costs and speed up the process.
+To start a self-dig scheme, you will need to work alongside the Better Broadband for Suffolk team and/or Openreach to determine whether a self-dig solution is an appropriate form of delivery and that everything will meet the correct specifications.

 What do you need to do?

-- Send the Better Broadband for Suffolk team and/or Openreach a list of the premises that occupy your community and provide a desire to operate a self-dig scheme.
-This will allow them to assess if you have the capability and whether there is enough interest from the community to make the project a cost-effective solution.
+- Send the Better Broadband for Suffolk team and/or Openreach a list of the premises within your community and express an interest in a self-dig scheme.
+Openreach will assess the technical aspects of the request and whether there is enough interest from the community to make the project a cost-effective solution.

-- Outline where you want to dig to so these can be considered when the Better Broadband for Suffolk team and/or Openreach survey the area to find a viable route.
+- Outline where you want to dig to so this can be considered when the Better Broadband for Suffolk team and/or Openreach survey the area to find a viable route.

 - If a viable route is found and you are happy with the quote provided by the Better Broadband for Suffolk team and/or Openreach, you will need to: